MrAhile/K8s-CKA/2-Workloads/deployment-strategy.md

 2. Create the deployment and wait for the pods to be up and running

 3. Change the specification so the image is nginx:1.18.
-Update the resource and observe how the pods are updated.
+Update the resource and observe how the pods are updated using *kubectl get pod -w*

 4. Change the deployment strategy to *Recreate* and update the resource